-Semax comes from a different protein (a brain hormone) and also has different purposes, such as improving circulation and preventing liver damage.
+Semax comes from a different protein (a brain hormone) and also has different potential mechanisms, such as improving circulation and preventing liver damage.

 Limitations and Caveats

-There is limited information about Selank’s activity in patients, because there are only 3 clinical studies listed in PubMed [R].
+There is also extremely limited information about Selank’s effects and safety in human patients — in fact, there are only 3 published clinical studies on this compound available PubMed !

 While Selank is purchasable in Russia, it still has a long road ahead before it becomes readily available in the US.
 Synthetic peptides require FDA approval in the US.

-Users reported that Selank has anti-anxiety effects at higher doses.
-However, they did not experience any nootropic (brain- or memory-enhancing) effects.
+Users reported that Selank may have some relatively subtle anti-anxiety effects at higher doses.
+However, they generally do not report experiencing any significant “nootropic” (brain- or memory-enhancing) effects.